almostengr/nsbe-mp.org/docs/about.md

 (SBE) concept and asked them to identify black student leaders, organizations and faculty members who might support their efforts on a national basis.
 Approximately 80 schools responded.
 Many had similar Black student organizations with similar objectives.
 A date was set for the first national meeting and 48 students representing 32 schools attended the event, held April 10-12, 1975.
-Harris also changed the organizations&#39; nomenclature from the BSE to the Society of Black Engineers (SBE).
+Harris also changed the organizations' nomenclature from the BSE to the Society of Black Engineers (SBE).

 It was at that historic meeting through majority vote, that SBE became the National Society of Black Engineers.
-The familiar NSBE symbol &quot;N&quot; with lightning bolts was chosen and it remains a distinctively recognizable symbol representing the premier technical organization for African American engineering students and professionals.
+The familiar NSBE symbol "N" with lightning bolts was chosen and it remains a distinctively recognizable symbol representing the premier technical organization for African American engineering students and professionals.
 NSBE was eventually incorporated in Texas, in 1976 as a non-profit organization.
 John Cason, also of Purdue, served as the first elected president of NSBE.
 As the organization grew, Virginia Booth became the first female National Chairperson